Jean-Francois-C/SAP-Security-Audit/README.md

 + Useful links: https://blogs.sap.com/2013/10/29/secure-execution-of-os-commands-by-abap-programs/
 ```
 ```
-[Technique 3] Execute pre-defined/limited OS commands on the server hosting the SAP application/instance using the transactions SM49 or SM36 or SM37
+[Privesc technique 3] Execute pre-defined/limited OS commands on the server hosting the SAP application/instance using the transactions SM49 or SM36 or SM37
 Note: In some cases by using the transactions CG3Z (File upload), CG3Y (File upload) and AL11 (SAP OS Directory and file browser) in addition to either SM49 or SM36 or SM37 it is possible to execute any OS commands.
 For example, if one of the pre-defined or customized OS commands available is to execute a script or a binary, then the following attack scenario is possible:
 > Go to CG3Y (File download)